EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 ## Computational neurosdynamics

-At Eqlimi lab, we study how the brain evolves over time using continuous EEG recordings.
-Our focus is on capturing the dynamic patterns of neural activity during both spontaneous states, such as mind-wandering and resting-state, and structured, continuous tasks, including speech tracking, music listening, and naturalistic cognition.
+-We study how the brain evolves over time using continuous EEG signals during both spontaneous states, such as mind-wandering and resting-state, and structured, continuous tasks, including speech tracking, music listening, and naturalistic cognition.

-We develop and apply computational methods to track neural dynamics moment by moment, uncovering how information is processed, maintained, and integrated over time.
+-We develop and apply computational methods to track neural dynamics, uncovering how information is processed, maintained, and integrated over time.
 By combining signal processing, time-series analysis, and modeling techniques, we aim to reveal the temporal structure of brain activity and its relation to behavior and perception.

-Our work emphasizes continuous, naturalistic paradigms rather than discrete trials, providing insight into the brain’s ongoing computations in real-world-like contexts.
+ -Our work emphasizes continuous, naturalistic paradigms rather than discrete trials, providing insight into the brain’s ongoing computations in real-world-like contexts.

 ---